-The construction and/or installation stage information module shall include all processes that provide materials, products, and energy, as well as waste processing up to the end-of-waste state or disposal of final residues during this stage.
-These information modules also include all impacts and aspects related to any losses during this construction and/or installation process stage (i.e. production, transport, and waste processing and disposal of the waste-losses of products and materials).
+The construction and/or installation stage information module shall include all processes that provide materials, products, and energy, as well as waste processing up to the system boundary between product systems or disposal of final residues during this stage.
+These information modules also include all impacts and aspects related to any losses during this construction and/or installation process stage (i.e., production, transport, and waste processing and disposal of the waste-losses of products and materials).